 If you’re buying canned meat or fish in the grocery store, most cans have an expiry date of 2-5 years.
 However, these dates are pretty arbitrary.
 Just because a can has passed its expiry date doesn’t mean the contents aren’t safe to eat.
 Check out our guide to canned food shelf life for more info on expiry dates and food safety.

 If you want to play it safe and get something with a much longer shelf life, you’ve got two options: Survival Cave’s bulk tins of cooked meat or freeze-dried meat.
 Both have a shelf life of at least 25 years.
 Freeze-dried meat is lighter but more expensive and needs rehydrating.

 Related: Can you freeze canned foods?

 Bulk cans can often work out better value and are a good way of stocking up on “real” meat.
 The downside is that once opened, any meat you don’t eat will need to be refrigerated and eaten fairly soon.
-This may not be an issue if you’re feeding a hungry family, but if you’re a solo prepper, large cans may be less practical.
+This may not be an issue if you’re feeding a hungry family, but large cans may be less practical if you’re a solo prepper.

 While canned meat is generally pre-cooked and can be eaten cold from the tin, the palatability of meat products varies considerably.
-Some products may just need to be heated up, others, such as corned beef and Spam, are better fried.
+Some products may need to be heated up.
+Others, such as corned beef and Spam, are better fried.

 If you’re looking at freeze-dried meats, bear in mind that these need extra water and cooking time to hydrate.